 With that in mind, we discovered a freezer bag full of already-cooked turkey, including both white and dark meat.
 I decided to make my homemade turkey tetrazzini; the recipe below is the result.

 This recipe makes two large pans of tetrazzini, but you can easily adjust the amounts up or down, depending upon how many people you wish to feed.
 In this case, we decided to give one pan away to some neighbors who often share their food with us.
-It is a friendly way to stay in touch during the pandemic since it is not currently safe to dine in each other's homes as we used to do.

 Cook Time (Using Already-Cooked Turkey)